by Robin Imbrogno, on Dec 2, 2021 2:37:56 PM

 The law states that no employer shall:

-• Fail or refuse to provide an applicant for employment the wage range for a position for which the applicant is applying, upon the earliest of (1) the applicant's request, or (2) prior to or at the time the applicant is made an offer of compensation
+- Fail or refuse to provide an applicant for employment the wage range for a position the applicant is applying to, upon the earliest of (1) the applicant's request, or (2) before or at the time the applicant is made a compensation offer

 An employer who violates these regulations may be found liable for compensatory damages, attorney's fees, costs, punitive damages, and relief.